 The Hell Gate Bridge is another one of New York City's many feats of engineering.
 Officially constructed by the New York Connecting Railroad this company was fully controlled by the Pennsylvania Railroad and thus the PRR entirely funded the project.
 While the bridge's iconic steel-arch span, which crosses the East River, is its endearing feature the entire structure is much larger and stretches over three miles in length from end-to-end.
 During the PRR-era the bridge was an important link for several different railroad not just its owner.
-Today, Hell Gate Bridge remains an important artery as part of Amtrak's Northeast Corridor and continues to carry freight traffic for CSX, Norfolk Southern, and Providence & Worcester.
+Today, the bridge remains an important artery as part of Amtrak's Northeast Corridor and continues to carry freight traffic for CSX, Norfolk Southern, and Providence & Worcester.

 While Hell Gate Bridge has a quite ominous name it has no symbolic meaning and only describes the region of the East River in which the structure spans (which is notorious for having deadly currents).
 The bridge was originally known as the East River Arch Bridge but the name was changed to better reflect the area in which it was located (the bridge is also sometimes called the Hell's Gate Bridge).
 The project had its earliest beginnings dating back to 1892 when then Pennsylvania Railroad president Alexander Cassatt (who also oversaw the railroad building its legendary Pennsylvania Station in Manhattan) envisioned a bridge to not only connect his western lines with the PRR-controlled Long Island Rail Road but also give the company direct access to New England railroads like the New York, New Haven & Hartford (the New Haven).